 What is the cost?

 It's free!
-For Alternative Spring Break, Friends of Nevada Wilderness provides all the meals, gear, and transportation, including tools, safety gear, cooking equipment, chairs, and tents.
-We do ask for a $50 deposit to confirm your commitment, which will be fully refunded when you join us for Alternative Spring Break.
+Thanks to the generous support of the Lincoln Dynamic Foundation and Southern Nevada Conservancy, we're able to provide all the meals, gear, and transportation, including tools, safety gear, cooking equipment, chairs, and tents.
+All we ask you to bring is personal items, like clothes.
+We do ask for a $49 deposit to confirm your commitment, which will be fully refunded when you join us for Alternative Spring Break.
 The deposit helps us accommodate as many people to participate as we can.

 Do I need to have prior experience?